Railway Express Agency: Post-World War II

 Following the end of the war, express operations remained profitable into the 1950s.
-As passenger operations struggled from the growing airline industry and automobile ownership, express revenues did better than passenger in some situations.
-The reality was less ideal, as increased profitability observed in the early 1950s were result of shipping rate increases.
-Traffic was on a decline compared to the 1940s.
-In 4 years, 1946 to 1950, shipments fell 62 percent.
+As passenger operations struggled from competition with the growing airline industry and automobile ownership, express revenues did better than passenger revenues in some situations.
+The reality was less ideal, as increased profitability observed in the early 1950s was the result of shipping rate increases.
+Traffic declined compared to the 1940s, with shipments falling by 62 percent between 1946 and 1950.